VeronicaOS/css-frameworks/README.md

 # BookBlend (css-frameworks-ca)

-For this project I was tasked to create a social media application and I could choose the design and the topics.
-I chose an about for book lovers and named it BookBlend.
+For this project I was tasked to create a social media application and I could choose the design and the topic.
+I chose to create a page for book lovers and named it BookBlend.
 This is a social media application for all the book lovers who want to share their passion and thoughts on books.

 ## Description

 This was the first project where we were tasked to use Bootstrap and SASS.
-I started off with the design in Figma and then started off with the "bones" in HTML and then I added everything Bootstrap and SASS has to offer to make this site liked I imagined.
+I started off with a rough wireframe and noted down colours, then got started on the "bones" in HTML and then I added everything Bootstrap and SASS has to offer to make this site liked I imagined.

 ## Brief